redsanket/spark/external/hive/guide/faq/index.rst

       2. "The JVM Tax": Ensure that the heap-size (Xmx setting) is at 80% of the container size (or at least 512MB less than container size).
 This covers the JVM overhead.
       3. In case more memory is required in a mapper/reducer, please try bumping the corresponding container sizes by 512MB at a time, and adjust the heap sizes according to above.
       4. Please be careful about how much you bump the container sizes.
 These resources are shared by others on your queue/cluster.

+.. _fetch_task_conversion:
+.. topic:: **Why does selecting a simple projection from a table take so long?**

+   For speeding up queries that select simple projections from tables, consider using the Hive "fetch-task conversion" optimization by setting ``hive.fetch.task.conversion=more``.
+   Hive then attempts to run queries (with simple projections, limit clauses, and without group-by) within the Hive client, instead of submitting a cluster-job.
+   This is particularly useful for exploratory queries to sample table-contents.

+   While this approach is usually faster for queries with non-existent or easily satisfied selection predicates, it has potential to be *much* slower, if the predicates are rarely satisfied.
+   For instance, a query with a predicate like "``WHERE userid IS NULL``" will run much more slowly, if the data rarely has ``NULL`` values for ``userid``.
+   (This is because the data-files will be scanned linearly on the Hive client, looking for the elusive record.)
+   For cases like this, it would be better to ``set hive.fetch.task.conversion=minimal``, and have Hive launch a cluster job to scan the data in parallel.

 .. |DDL| replace:: Hive Language Manual
 .. _DDL: https://cwiki.apache.org/confluence/display/Hive/LanguageManual